 Board Champions College's Vision

-The visit opened Thursday evening with a preview of the Undergraduate Research Festival, where students presented original research projects to board members during a reception and dinner at the Life Sciences Complex.
+The two-day visit opened Thursday evening with a preview of the Undergraduate Research Festival, where students presented original research projects to board members during a reception and dinner at the Life Sciences Complex.

 Board Chair Lisa Courtice '84 opened the formal program, which included remarks from Provost Lois Agnew and a State of the College update from Dean Behzad Mortazavi.
 Together, those presentations gave board members an inside look at College and University plans and priorities.